rfries/enig4s/doc/CodeNotes.md

 ## Error Types

 Generally, errors are expressed as Either[String, A].
-This is mostly an expediency, and in larger or more enterprisy software I would recommend the use an error ADT instead of String.
+This is mostly an expediency, and in larger or more enterprisey software I would recommend the use an ADT instead of String.